-In Lower Elementary Physical Education, we begin by emphasizing safe and precise movement in open space.
+In Lower Elementary Physical Education (P.E.), we begin by emphasizing safe and precise movement in open space.
 Throughout the year, we continue to incorporate these movements, galloping, skipping, hopping, and jogging, into our warm-ups and class games.
 As the year progresses, we work with the students on advanced skill acquisition, reiterating the importance of correct technique and form.
 In our throwing and catching unit, the students work on keeping a high elbow while stepping with the opposite foot.
 In catching, we work on providing a target and tracking the ball.
 In our soccer unit, students develop dribbling, passing, and ball control skills.
-During our volleyball unit, we focus on moving to the ball and using correct passing form.
+During our volleyball unit, we focus on moving to the ball and using the correct passing form.
 Along with spatial awareness and skill development throughout our units, we consistently accentuate the importance of playing cooperatively, playing honestly, and playing as a team.

-The Spanish program develops in Lower Elementary.
-Giving as much comprehensible input as possible is still the goal in students acquiring the language.
-The use of props, toys, motions, song, and storytelling with student actors is still prominent in the students’ ability to acquire the language while they become more comfortable with giving and sharing responses in Spanish.
+The Spanish program develops in Lower Elementary focusing on the development of speaking vocabulary and appreciation of Spanish culture.
+The use of props, toys, motions, song, and storytelling with student actors is prominent in the students’ ability to acquire the language while they become more comfortable with giving and sharing responses in Spanish.

 The Wolf Library serves our Lower Elementary students, as well as their parents and teachers.
 We have over 15,000 volumes of books and aim to provide a collection that meets the needs of our students, all while promoting a love of reading.
 Students are taught basic library skills as well as becoming familiar with outstanding fiction and non-fiction books.
 Online databases give students and their families access to encyclopedias, periodicals, and even animated picture books for beginning readers.
 Author visits enrich their learning and are usually coordinated with the Book Fair.